 The language profile may consist of four interrelated parts:

-- a mapping of language learning skills and language learning strategies
+- a description of language learning skills and language learning strategies

 - demonstrations of language proficiency